tlena43/CS171-Term-Project/README.md

 ### Helena Thiessen
 - **Dataset:** *Waste Recycling Plant Dataset* (~3000 labeled images across 17 classes).
+- **Dataset:** *TACO Dataset* (~1500 labelled images across 60 classes).
 - Research datasets pertaining to recycling and select one of interest.
+- Decide between or combine TACO and WARP based on usability
-- The sourced data is split into training and validation sets.
+- The WARP data is split into training and validation sets.
+- The TACO data is not split
 - Some categories may need to be combined or removed to narrow down to the desired categories.
 - Data must be read into python and stored as tensors.
 - Labels must be read into python and properly processed.
 - Using pytorch data must then be normalized, and augmented to reduce overfitting.
+- Independently create a validation dataset

 ---